JoelCDL/gulp_template/README.md

 * Watch Sass, HTML, and js and reload browser if any changes

-* Concatonate and minify CSS and JS from paths within 'build' comments in HTML
+* Concatenate and minify CSS and JS from paths within 'build' comments in HTML

 * Compress images during build process